solectrus/hosting/guide/external-server/README.md

 IMPORTANT settings, MUST be changed:

-- APP_HOST # Host of your cloud server
+- APP_HOST # Hostname or IP address of your cloud server

 Not required, but highly recommended: